-In 2011, the ESEB Council decided to institute a new award, to be presented for the first time at the Joint Congress on Evolutionary Biology in 2012.
+In 2011, ESEB established the Presidents’ Award, to be presented for the first time at the 1.
+Joint Congress on Evolutionary Biology.
 This award is intended to recognise outstanding contributions to evolutionary biology by a mid-career scientist.
 The award is to be in the gift of the three Presidents in post at the time (Past-President, President and President-Elect) and so will be known as the Presidents’ Award.
 The prize is awarded once every six years and the recipient will give an address at the Joint Evolution Congress on Evolutionary Biology in the same year.

 Presidents’ Award 2018

 The Presidents’ Award has been conferred to Professor Loeske Kruuk at the 2.
 Joint Congress in Evolutionary Biology in Montpellier.